*average daily rates based on 7 day rental, search for todays best prices.

 There are many things to see and do in Winnipeg and the Forks is a good place to start.
 A recognised national historic site of Canada, it hosts a wide range of attractions including but not limited to a television studio, a huge skate plaza and bowling complex, an excellent children’s museum, a young people’s theatre and a beautiful river walkway.
-There is also a museum of human rights under construction at the Forks which is due to open in 2012.
+There is also a museum of human rights which opened in 2012.

 For a historical fix check out the Manitoba Museum, it is the city’s largest museum and its exhibits take you through the history of Winnipeg and bring the past to life.
 It has a stunning replica of the Nonsuch ship which is the showcase piece of the museum and it is a good starting point for an exploration of the region’s history.